sonatype-nexus-community/nancy/README.md

 Tests can be run like `go test ./... -v`

+Adding new files?
+Get the license header correct with:

+> addlicense -f ./header.txt .

 ### Release Process

 Follow the steps below to release a new version of Nancy.
 You need to be part of the `deploy from circle ci` group for this to work.